Skip to main content

 Wednesday, January 24, 2007

-Led by Dr. Raymond Huhnke, professor of biosystems and agricultural engineering, the researchers envision their work leading to the establishment of small- to medium scale ethanol production plants in rural communities.
-Such facilities centrally located in biomass production and waste biomass generation areas would have a significant impact on rural economies.
+Led by Dr. Raymond Huhnke, professor of biosystems and agricultural engineering, the researchers envision their work leading to establishing small- to medium-scale ethanol production plants in rural communities.
+Such facilities centrally located in biomass production and waste biomass generation areas would significantly impact rural economies.
 A recent OSU study predicts a 100-million-gallon-per-year biomass-to-ethanol conversion facility would provide over $25 million to local farmers while the facility would employ more than 30 individuals.

-The research now involves efforts to improve the efficiency of the process with the goal of producing ethanol at a cost less than $1.00 per gallon based on a conversion efficiency of over 60 gallons per dry ton of biomass, or one barrel of fuel per hay bale of switchgrass.
+The research now involves efforts to improve the process's efficiency.
+The goal is to produce ethanol at less than $1.00 per gallon based on a conversion efficiency of over 60 gallons per dry ton of biomass or one barrel of fuel per hay bale of switchgrass.

 OSU’s biofuels research involves the Oklahoma Agriculture Experiment Station, and the team of researchers includes engineers, molecular biologists, plant and soil scientists, biochemists and economists.